 - You will complete a questionnaire to assess your health and medical history.

 - A Technician will check your vitals, and take your blood to determine your eligibility.

-- Repeat donor visits normally last one hour but your first visit will take around two hours for a full health assessment.
+- Repeat donor visits normally take about an hour but your first visit will take longer (usually 2 to 2-1/2 hours) because we perform a more complete health assessment.

 Step 3: Plasma Donation